davidtucker/davidtucker-blog/contents/articles/introduction-to-wintersmith/index.md

 * Part 1 - [The Need for a Static Site Generator](/articles/move-to-static-site-generator/)
 * Part 2 - [An Introduction to the Wintersmith Process](/articles/introduction-to-wintersmith/)
-* More Parts Coming Soon....
+* More Posts Coming Soon....